resema/cheatsheets/cpsa-f.md

 - **view-based** architecture development (R1)
   - views focus on specific concerns, parts or aspects of a system
     - building-block, runtime, deployment and context view
-      - facilitate structural, runtime or hardware decisions
+      - fascilitate structural, runtime or hardware decisions
       - fascilitate communication and documentation
       - gain flexibility in the degree of detail
       - address specific stakeholder concerns